Skip to content

 Add service

-When you have configured your database server, you can add a MongoDB service with the user interface or on the command line.
+“After configuring your database server, you can add a MongoDB service either through the user interface or via the command line.

 With the user interface